Amtrak Auto Train Rooms

 If this is your first ride on Amtrak, don’t forget to pack some entertainment for your ride.

-And pay attention to Amtrak’s Auto Train Schedule to ensure you get your car checked in on time.
+Pay attention to Amtrak’s Auto Train Schedule to ensure you get your car checked in on time.
 Late vehicles are not accepted.
-Plus, there are some restrictions, so it is best to check that out before leaving for the stations!
+There are also some restrictions, so it is best to check that out before leaving for the stations!

 Safe Travels!